Are you looking into finding the best brushes for face painting that will make your work clean and easy?

 Art Factory Studio Face Painting Brush – 2/5″ Filbert

-First, you will need a set of angled brushes, which will make a HUGE difference in how your roses will turn out!
+Similar to flat brushes but the bristles are cut at an angle again from a flat ferrule.
+A set of angled brushes will make a HUGE difference in how your one-stroke roses will turn out.

 We encourage you to start with this brush as this is the best size for painting roses.